 Eighty-four percent of people trust online reviews as much as friends.

-So, online reviews from sites and apps like Yelp, Foursquare, and Facebook are great for promoting your pharmacy.
+So, online reviews from sites and apps like Yelp, Google, and Facebook are great for promoting your pharmacy.

 The only question is, will people write positive or negative reviews?